 Indoor concrete can experience just as much wear and tear as outdoor concrete.
 With time, these small chips and cracks are inevitable, but typically don’t signify any underlying structural issues that need resurfacing.
 However, concrete cracks should be quickly tended to before they can spread.
-Continue reading below as we discuss how to fix small, ¼-inch to ½-inch wide cracks in your indoor concrete.
+Continue reading below as we discuss how to fix indoor concrete cracks that are between a quarter and a half-inch wide.

 To fill your concrete cracks, you will need the following materials: